top of page

 All night, we have a number of other things to check out around the venue:

-To Hell With Halos jewellery stall
+To Hell With Halos jewellery stall - sometimes present

 My friend Hayley makes upcycled handmade jewellery pieces from things like discarded toys and animal bones - they're cute, they're gothic, they're spooky, and the jewellery is nice too.
 Hayley brings a selection of these kidcore/decora/spooky pieces for you to peruse and purchase, and also accepts cards.